Neve Sharret: History

 Neve Sharett neighborhood, named after Israel's second prime minister, Moshe Sharett, was populated at first by North African immigrants, and like most neighborhoods that were founded in former ma'abarot (transit camps for immigrants) was mainly working class and low income.
 Beginning in the 1970s, the neighbourhood began a process of gentrification beginning with Prime Minister Menachem Begin's Shikum Schunot urban renewal project.
-Due to its location near the Atidim high tech park and the building of a neighborhood sports center ("country club"), beginning in the 2000's there has been a steep increase in construction and an influx of more affluent residents from the surrounding North Tel-Aviv neighborhoods.
+Due to its location near the Atidim high tech park and the building of a neighborhood sports center ("country club"), beginning in the 2000s there has been a steep increase in construction and an influx of more affluent residents from the surrounding North Tel-Aviv neighborhoods.
 Today it is populated by its original inhabitants and their children, along with professionals and high tech workers who are new to the neighborhood and it is beginning to take up the look of its surrounding areas.

 Neve Sharett was the first neighborhood in Tel Aviv to host urban renewal.
 The first project was completed and populated in 2015, in Beit El Street.
 Two more projects have been populated since then.